-26. What happens to my health coverage when I retire?
+27. What happens to my health coverage when I retire?

-If you retire directly from covered employment between the ages of 62 and 65 and you have 15 years of pension service credit from the Building Service 32BJ Pension Fund, the Fund may pay for your COBRA coverage to age 65.
-If the Fund pays for your COBRA coverage, it will not include dental coverage.
+If you retire directly from covered employment between the ages of 62 and 65 and you have 15 years of pension service credit from the Building Service 32BJ Pension Fund, and meet all other requirements as set forth on page 18 under the section Retirement Between Ages 62 and 65, the Fund will pay for your Health Extension coverage to age 65.
+If the Fund pays for your Health Extension coverage, it will not include dental coverage unless you have also been approved to receive a disability pension from the Building Service 32BJ Pension Fund.
 You will have the option to elect and pay for dental coverage.
-(See Retirement Between Ages 62 and 65 on pages 18-19.)
-This benefit is not available if you retire under a different pension plan such as the 32BJ North Pension Plan or the 32BJ Broadway League Pension Plan.
+(See Retirement Between Ages 62 and 65 on page 18.)
+This benefit is not available if you retire under a different pension plan such as the 32BJ North Pension Plan or the 32BJ/Broadway League Pension Plan.

-27. What happens to my family's health coverage if I die?
+28. What happens to my family's health coverage if I die?